revathy516/Word_Puzzle_application/README.md

 * Saves user information with Shared preferences and shows that on app restart
 * Saves quiz score in a file, so when user restarts the app, he/she can check the previous score
-* User can revisit the question and change the answer
 * User friendly design

 ## Requirements